thesam/ng-d2c/README.md

 # ng-d2c
 Converts AngularJS directives to components.
 Tries to avoid converting directives that can not be converted safety.

+Directives are overwritten in-place.

 ### Before
 ```